 Late day storms could be severePosted: Updated:

-Stay tuned for updates as the forecast evolves, specific threats, areas and timing will become clearer and more refined through the afternoon.
 We’ll keep you up to date with our Interactive Radar and LIVE weather coverage.
 Get those features and more on the free First Alert Weather App.
 With the app you can track storms in your area, stream the latest forecast videos and live severe weather coverage, and set customized alerts to keep you and your family informed and safe.